 Competitive nature on show at history-making women's talent ID day

-The competitive nature and hard-hitting was on show in Runaway Bay on Thursday as more than 150 female athletes gathered at Runaway Bay on Thursday to take part in the inaugural Talent ID day for the Holden NRL Women's Premiership.
+The competitive nature and hard-hitting was on show as more than 150 female athletes gathered at Runaway Bay on Thursday to take part in the inaugural Talent ID day for the Holden NRL Women's Premiership.

 Recruitment officers from Australian-based clubs the Broncos, Roosters and Dragons watched on with eagerness as the women aged from as young as 17 were put through a series of physical tests before splitting into competitive games.